DepledgeLab/DRAP3R/README.md

 ![alt text](./img/drap3r.jpg "logo")

-# DRAP3R
-Direct Read and Analysis of RNA Polymerase III derived RNAs

 ## Welcome to the DRAP3R repository

-DRAP3R is a custom nanopore direct RNA sequencing method and analysis framework that enables the specific and sensitive capture of nascent Pol III-derived RNAs (and a small subset of Pol II-derived ncRNAs)
+DRAP3R (Direct Read and Analysis of RNA Polymerase III derived RNAs) is a custom nanopore direct RNA sequencing method and analysis framework that enables the specific and sensitive capture of nascent Pol III-derived RNAs (and a small subset of Pol II-derived ncRNAs)

 This repository contains all data files and code needed to reproduce the figures and analyses shown in our manuscript, which is currently available on bioRxiv.